ical10/rizal.github.io/_posts/2019-10-28-TD1-Inverse-Problems.md

 ![png](/images/practical_1_Inverse_Problems_files/practical_1_Inverse_Problems_0_0.png)

-So the synthetic data looks complicated enough.
+The synthetic data looks complicated enough.
 Let's now try to filter it using low-pass filter with the Butterworth design.

 ```python